Esosa-phillip/alx-pre_course/README.md

 my first readme
-This coure has been interesting thus far
+This course has been interesting thus far